Eddie Cantor: Motion pictures

+Television

 On May 25, 1944, pioneer television station WPTZ (now KYW-TV) in Philadelphia presented a special, all-star telecast which was also seen in New York over WNBT (now WNBC) and featured cut-ins from their Rockefeller Center studios.
 Cantor, one of the first major stars to agree to appear on television, was to sing "We're Havin' a Baby, My Baby and Me".
 Arriving shortly before airtime at the New York studios, Cantor was reportedly told to cut the song because the NBC New York censors considered some of the lyrics too risqué.
 Cantor refused, claiming no time to prepare an alternative number.
 NBC relented, but the sound was cut and the picture blurred on certain lines in the song.
 This is considered the first instance of television censorship.